sqlxpert/aws-tag-sched-ops/readme.md

    1. If the resource is for internal use, ignore it.

-   2. If, however, it is one of the IAM policies provided for your use, such as TagSchedOpsAdminister, open another Web browser tab or window, navigate to [Policies](https://console.aws.amazon.com/iam/home#/policies) in the IAM Console, click on the name of the policy, open the "Attached entities" tab, and detach it from all entities.
+   2. If, however, it is one of the IAM policies provided for your use, such as TagSchedOpsAdminister, open another Web browser tab or window, navigate to [Policies](https://console.aws.amazon.com/iam/home#/policies) in the IAM Console, click the name of the policy, open the "Attached entities" tab, and detach the policy from all entities.
 Keep notes!

 9. Click Execute, below the top-right corner of the CloudFormation Console window.